 When organizations need certain services or projects completed, they typically use the RFP process.
 An RFP, or Request for Proposal, is a document that outlines your organization’s specific needs or services and solicits bids from other companies that can complete the project.
+And a successful RFP is critical to your success.

 Most RFPs include a background of your organization, a description of the project and desired results, milestone expectations, and guidelines for submissions.
 Organizations share RFPs by inviting vendors to respond directly, through industry news outlets or through other online field-specific websites, and then compare the vendors that respond in order to find the most qualified company to complete the services needed.